rkmtlab/multi-ems/README.md

 The "multi-ems-Apr18" branch is a stable branch that was used for a successful workshop.

+## READ BEFORE USE

+**You must read the following document before usage.
+[TERMSOFUSE.md](https://github.com/rkmtlab/multi-ems/blob/multi-ems-3.1.1/TERMSOFUSE.md)**
+By using the repository, you are confirming and agreeing to the terms in the [document](https://github.com/rkmtlab/multi-ems/blob/multi-ems-3.1.1/TERMSOFUSE.md).

 ## Description

 The Processing sends serials to a master Arduino.